 As a young teacher I used to work as a tour-guide in the summer.
 Although this job didn’t make me a millionaire (and I haven’t since become one), it enabled me to see the world.
 I travelled all around Europe; the country I happened to visit most regularly was Greece with its beautiful islands.
 Who could ask for more?

 I’ve been to the UK at least fifty times, but I remember most vividly (and quite obviously) the first one.
 It was a British Council summer course for teachers of English and the venue was Newcastle in the north of England.
 On the first day I took a walk in the town centre but soon realised that I’d lost my way.
 I asked a local to show me the way.
 He said something I didn’t understand so I asked him to repeat it.
 He did – to no avail.
 After the third try he shrugged his shoulders with a wry smile and left me stranded there.
 I felt utterly destroyed.
 I’d been a teacher for four years and still couldn’t understand a simple explanation in English.
 By way of excuse, the guy must have spoken with a Geordie accent that even native speakers of English find hard to comprehend.

 I’m a travel maniac.
 (Please don’t tell anyone.)
 And I keep track of all the countries I’ve already been to.
-87 so far!
-If you want to see the full list click on STATS.
-As I saw the stock growing I decided not to die before I’d reached 100.
-13 more and my dream has come true.
-Help me, guys!
+100 and still counting… If you want to see the full list click on Stats.

 More to come!